Assessment > Initial Assessment

 Exercise capacity is measured to ascertain a pre rehabilitation baseline and for the prescription of the exercise component of the program.

-Two commonly used and validated field tests of exercise capacity for patients with chronic obstructive pulmonary disease (COPD) are:
+Commonly used field tests of exercise capacity for patients with chronic obstructive pulmonary disease (COPD) are:

-A description of how to perform these tests can be found at the Pulmonary Rehabilitation Toolkit.
+A description of how to perform field walking tests can be found at the Pulmonary Rehabilitation Toolkit.

 For both field walking tests – perform two baseline tests with at least 30 minutes between tests.